Google Fiber Residential Terms of Service

 Future changes to arbitration provision.
 If Google Fiber makes any changes to this Disputes section of these Terms (other than a change to the address at which Google Fiber will receive notices of dispute), you may reject any such change by completing this online change rejection form.
 It is not necessary to reject a future change to this arbitration provision if you had properly opted out of this arbitration provision within the first 30 days after you accepted these Terms.
 By rejecting a future change, you are agreeing that you will arbitrate any dispute between us in accordance with the language of this arbitration provision, as modified by any changes you did not reject.

 We may modify these Terms to, for example, reflect changes to the law or changes to our Services.
 You should look at the Terms regularly.
 We’ll post notice of modifications to these terms on this page by indicating the date the Terms are last modified.
 Changes will not apply retroactively and will become effective no sooner than fourteen days after they are posted.
 However, changes addressing new functions for a Service, changes regarding the launch of a new Service, or changes made for legal reasons will be effective immediately.
 If you do not agree to the modified terms for a Service, you should discontinue your use of that Service and contact us to change or terminate your Services.

-These Google Fiber Phone Terms of Service apply to your use of the Phone Services in addition to the Google Fiber Terms of Service and other policies that we make available to you at google.fiber.com/legal (collectively, “Terms”).
-You must subscribe to Google Fiber Internet service to receive the Phone Services, and you agree that the Google Fiber Terms of Service apply in their entirety to your use of the Phone Services.
+These additional terms apply to your use of the Phone Services.
+You must subscribe to Google Fiber internet service to receive the Phone Services, and if you sign up for or use Phone Services, you agree that these Terms apply in their entirety to your use of the Phone Services.